Y

 Yorkshire terriers tend to experience hypothyroidism, Legg-Calve-Perthes Disease affecting the hip joints, Cushing’s Disease affecting hormone balance, breathing issues such as collapsing trachea, patellar luxation, pancreatitis, bladder stones, and low blood sugar.
 Degenerative issues of the eyes are also common in Yorkies.

-Although many of these conditions are rare, they can significantly affect quality of life for your pet.
-Proper breeders screen out health problems early on.
-In summary, it is important to keep an eye out for these following health issues in Yorkie-poos:
+Although many of these conditions are rare, they can significantly affect the quality of life for your pet.
+Reputable breeders screen for health problems early on.
+In summary, it is important to keep an eye out for the following health issues in Yorkiepoos:

 • Anxiety